-Free Democrats, founded in 2008 by Georgia’s former ambassador to the UN, Irakli Alasania, is a liberal political party in Georgia.
-The party considers the dignity and freedom of the individual as the central value around which the Free Democrats are based.
+Free Democrats, founded in 2008 by Georgia’s former ambassador to the UN Irakli Alasania, is a liberal political party in Georgia.
+The party considers the dignity and freedom of the individual as a central value.
 The goal of Free Democrats is to develop the country into a law-based state, where the fundamental principles of the rule of law, protection of basic human rights and freedoms, supremacy of law and a division of powers are ensured.

 Freisinnig-Demokratische Partei der Schweiz